 “I’m not feeling any better.”

 It’s important to remember that the disease-modifying medications are designed to reduce the underlying disease activity.
 They don’t treat symptoms, cure the disease, or make people feel better — in fact, you may not be able to feel them working at all.
-But your disease-modifying medication is an important investment in your future because it’s working “behind the scenes” to help slow disease.
+But your disease-modifying medication is an important investment in your future because it’s working “behind the scenes” to help slow disease process.

 “The side effects make me feel worse than the disease.”

 Some people have more problems with side effects than others.
 Whatever side effects you are experiencing are best managed in collaboration with your healthcare team and the drug manufacturer’s support program.
-People who experience intolerable side effects that don’t improve over time should talk with their doctor about other medication options.
+People who experience intolerable side effects that don’t improve over time should talk with their healthcare provider about other medication options.

 “I have taken my medication but I had an exacerbation anyway.”